Survivors of Maine mass shooting and victims' relatives sue US government alleging negligence

 Spokespeople for the Department of Defense and the Army said they would not comment on pending litigation.
 A request for comment was emailed to the Keller Army Community Hospital.

+“The fact remains that the Army allowed an unstable, mentally ill service member to walk out into the community without any warning, without any protocols, without any plan to keep our community safe,” Brennan said.

-Family members and fellow reservists said Card had exhibited delusional and paranoid behavior months before the shootings.
+Card's family members and fellow reservists said he had exhibited delusional and paranoid behavior months before the shootings.
 He was hospitalized by the Army during training in July 2023 in New York, where his unit was training West Point cadets, but Army Reserve officials have acknowledged that no one made sure Card was taking his medication or complying with his follow-up care at home in Bowdoin, Maine.

 The starkest warning came in a September text from a fellow reservist: “I believe he’s going to snap and do a mass shooting.”